 This attraction is fairly gimmicky, but there is so much to do being both a factory, a movie theater and refreshment stand all in one.
 Kids will love the ‘Bottle Works’ where you can witness all the steps in the bottling process first hand.

 End your trip to the World of Coca-Cola by sampling a variety of products from around the world.
-This is a sure-fire way to give everyone a sugar rush before the next activity.

 Opposite the World of Coca-Cola is the National Center for Civil and Human Rights.
 With Atlanta being the birthplace of Martin Luther King Jr and the civil rights movement having strong roots in Atlanta, the center is a must-see during your time here.